daeh/zotero-markdb-connect/README.md

 Please report any bugs, questions, or feature requests in the Github repository.

-Code for this extension is based on [Zotero Citationcounts](https://github.com/eschnett/zotero-citationcounts), which is based on [Zotero DOI Manager](https://github.com/bwiernik/zotero-shortdoi), which is based in part on [Zotero Google Scholar Citations](https://github.com/beloglazov/zotero-scholar-citations) by Anton Beloglazov.

 ## Plugin Functions

 Adds a colored tag to Zotero items for which there are associated reading notes in an external folder.
 Currently this add-on is primarily a minimal companion to the [obsidian-citation-plugin](https://github.com/hans/obsidian-citation-plugin), but it can be adapted to other workflows.